 Later in their career, engineers have lots of options to transition to other jobs in the same way that analysts can.
 In fact, engineers often switch into analyst roles, as well as systems architecture and consulting (we’ll talk more about consulting below!).

 Entry-level cybersecurity engineer roles need a sound technical understanding of information systems, security systems, and how computer networks work.

 They also need to be well-versed in information assurance and cryptography – making sure data is secure across the network, and looking for points of vulnerability.

 The fundamentals of network security are also useful at this level.
 This is not just about understanding how computers work and talk to each other, but how to engineer, design and create security systems.

 Common cybersecurity engineering job titles:

 Security Engineer: Develops detailed cybersecurity designs and builds computer security architecture.
 They’re on the front line of protecting network assets from threat actors, and they create robust defense systems, building and implementing tools for threat detection.
-They also lead incident response by minimising the impact of security breaches, conducting investigations and developing response strategies to protect their network.
+They also lead incident response by minimizing the impact of security breaches, conducting investigations, and developing response strategies to protect their network.

 Pen Tester: What do pen testers do?
 Well, they make their living trying to break things.
-They are hired to probe computer networks and discover vulnerabilities that a truly malicious hacker could exploit.
-They simulate a cyber attack and attempt to breach their organisation’s network.
-The insights from a pen tester’s report allows the organisation to patch up vulnerabilities in the security system.
+Organizations hire them to probe computer networks and discover vulnerabilities that a truly malicious hacker could exploit.
+They simulate a cyber attack and attempt to breach their organization’s network.
+The insights from a pen tester’s report allow the organization to patch up vulnerabilities in the security system.

 National average salary for Pen Tester: ~$116,000